This is a sponsored guest post.

 Of course the obvious equipment needed is a canoe.
 If you do not own one then there are places that you can rent canoes.
 Most will assist in finding the right size for your needs and will be located close to a waterway so that transportation to the water will be a simple process.
 Canoe rentals in Ohio are easy and affordable.
 We use several local companies for our day trips and are considering buying our own canoes.
 Some canoe rentals services will even provide transportation from the end of your trip back to your starting point for an additional fee.

 When canoeing with children you must be prepared for all conditions.
 Taking along a few items to make sure you have everything needed is always a great idea.
 Canoeing can be dangerous so taking a helmet for everyone is one piece of equipment that is needed.
 You also need a throw rope, whistle, and throw float in case of emergencies.
 Take along some dry bags for cell phones, keys, and other items that you want to keep from getting wet.
 You make need a waterproof bag for dry clothes, so the children can be comfortable when you stop of if the weather changes.
+Be sure to make sure the kids take care of their toileting needs before you start on your adventure.
 Carry an extra paddle in case you need help along the way or lose yours in an accident.
 A small knife and a first aid kit are always helpful when kids are around.
 Do not forget the sun protection.
 Children do not understand the importance of sunscreen so the adults must be diligent in applying as recommended.

-Take along some fishing rods and other fun things to do with the children.
+Take along some fishing rods, catfish reel and other fun things to do with the children.
 These are memories that they will remember and reminisce on when they are grown.
 Take a small paddle for the children to use and maybe even some bubbles to blow.
 Any activity on a canoe is better than on land.

 Food and Hydration